 Scope 1 emissions: Uncertainty range Scope 1 emissions: Main sources of uncertainty Scope 1 emissions: Please expand on the uncertainty in your data Scope 2 emissions: Uncertainty range Scope 2 emissions: Main sources of uncertainty Scope 2 emissions: Please expand on the uncertainty in your data More than 2% but less than or equal to 5% Metering/ Measurement Constraints Data Management 1.
 Uncertainly associated with systematic biases occurring in the estimation process, e.g. accuracy of measurement equipment 2.
 Statistical uncertainty associated with human error which may have occurred in data management.
-This risk has been reduced by independent verification/assurance.
-Less than or equal to 2% Data Gaps Metering/ Measurement Constraints Data Management 1.
-Estimations of the electricity use at some small remote sites have been made.
-These make up less than 0.05% of total emissions.
-2. Uncertainly associated with systematic biases occurring in the estimation process, e.g. accuracy of measurement equipment 3.
+This risk has been reduced by independent verification/assurance on our Australian data set Less than or equal to 2% Metering/ Measurement Constraints Data Management 1.
+Uncertainly associated with systematic biases occurring in the estimation process, e.g. accuracy of measurement equipment 2.
 Statistical uncertainty associated with human error which may have occurred in data management.
-This risk has been reduced by independent verification/assurance.
+This risk has been reduced by independent verification/assurance on our Australian data set

-Please indicate the verification/assurance status that applies to your Scope 1 emissions
+Please indicate the verification/assurance status that applies to your reported Scope 1 emissions